canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 The total cost of ownership for using any software application involves three over-arching categories of expenses: (1) up-front licensing and implementation costs, (2) on-going maintenance and support costs, and (3) software upgrade or transition costs.

 When using OSS, the up-front licensing cost is zero (aside from internal costs of assessing the software and the licence).
-A OSS licence is always “open” and granted to the world, in that it licenses everyone to use the software without any fees due.
+A OSS licence is always "open" and granted to the world, in that it licenses everyone to use the software without any fees due.
 Moreover, due to the fact that OSS licences grant everyone the right to redistribute the software, nearly all OSS packages are available for free download over the internet.

 As well, OSS software often incurs lower on-going maintenance costs.
 With closed-source software, the vendor and its select business partners are quite often the only businesses able to provide adequate support (either because the software licence grants the vendor an exclusive support contract, or due to the vendor's specialized expertise with the software and its sole ability to examine and work with the source code).
 This can potentially undermine competitive tendering and, in some cases, result in poor support with no available alternative.
 OSS, on the other hand, permits anyone to install, fix, and otherwise support the software.
 This can allow for a more competitive tendering of support services amongst firms.
 With respect to software upgrades, some closed-source vendors require licensees to purchase a new licence, or pay an upgrade fee, for new versions of the software.
 For OSS, on the other hand, no new licence is necessary to start using a new version of the software.

 The flexibility of OSS enables rapid response to changing missions and markets as well as rapid provisioning of both known and unanticipated users.
 Being scalable in both directions leads to a risk reduction of longer term financial implications (and potential redundant licences).
 Support and maintenance of OSS - as opposed to more burdensome usages of proprietary software - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
-The total cost of ownership is shared with a community, rather than solely the Government of Canada.
+The total cost of ownership is shared with a community, rather than solely the GC.

 #### Security

-One of the most misunderstood aspects of the Open Source Software (OSS) development model is the security benefits it offers.
+One of the most misunderstood aspects of the OSS development model is the security benefits it offers.
 OSS security relies on genuinely hardened code that is tested by a large number of reviewers in a wide variety of circumstances.
 Linus Torvalds simply noted, "talk is cheap, show me the code."

 When using OSS, all of the source code is openly published.
 This makes it difficult for anyone to surreptitiously insert malicious code.
 It also allows security auditors and security researchers to inspect the code for flaws.
 While software security is a concern for all entities, it is of paramount importance to governments.
 For this reason, defence and national security agencies very often use OSS.
 As shown in the 2008 research paper [Open Source Technology and Policy](http://www.cambridge.org/gb/academic/subjects/computer-science/computing-and-society/open-source-technology-and-policy#reAzLTMdGB0YmGoC.97) gives the example of extensive use of OSS within U.S. D.o.D. and NSA and explain the security benefits:
 >  A key factor in the attractiveness of open software in security (and national security) applications is its auditability.
 It is obviously harder to conceal things in open source code, while, conversely, governments may have reason to be leery of what may lurk inside proprietary code...In the U.S. context, the major proprietary vendor Microsoft is a domestic corporation, so at least the government can be expected to work out disclosure mechanisms with the vendor.
 However, this is a less likely scenario for foreign-held entities.
 For example, is Microsoft likely to disclose proprietary code to the government of Venezuela because that government wants to scrutinize Microsoft applications for security flaws or traps?